volueinsight/wapi-python/README.md

-# python-dapi
+# python-wapi
-Wattsight data API python library
+Wattsight API python library

 This library is meant as a simple toolkit for working with data from https://data.mkonline.com/ (or equivalent services).
 Note that access